conner-smith16/demo-repo/README.md

 # Conner
-This is my readme for the practice project to learn github.
+This is my readme for the practice project to learn github!